IntersectMBO/cardano-base/cardano-crypto-tests/bls12-381-test-vectors/README.md

 - `G2_uncomp_not_on_group`

 ### 4- BLS Signature
-Test vectors for BLS signature, using `blst` bindings.
+Test vectors for BLS signature, with successful validation using [blst](https://github.com/supranational/blst).

 The explicit usage of `aug` is not allowed in Cardano-base bindings.
 Therefore, before verification, they need to be appended into the message by following [hash-to-curve](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve#name-expand_message) spec.